matyunya/headlong/README.md

 **Headlong** is a runtime version of Tailwind CSS which requires no PostCSS nor purging.
 Instead of generating all the classes beforehand it adds classes on the fly to the stylesheet whenever they are introduced in the DOM.

 This library is not intended to replace the original Tailwind.
-Yet, there are environments where one cannot use PostCSS or maybe needs to interpolate _the living hell_ out of those class names, or play with configuration.
+Yet, there are environments where one cannot use PostCSS or maybe needs to interpolate class names a lot, or play with configuration.

 Natural advantage of this approach is zero extra build time, _all_ classes are available by default, no need to enable responsive or whatever plugin.